-Movement Disorder Movement disorders describe a variety of abnormal movements of the body that have a neurological basis.
+Movement Disorder describe a variety of abnormal movements of the body that have a neurological basis.
 These abnormal movements are characterized by changes in the coordination and speed of voluntary movement.
 They may also involve the presence of additional movements that are not voluntary.

-Movement disorders originate deep within the central nervous system.
+Movement disorder originate deep within the central nervous system.
 They are triggered by changes to specific regions of the brain or nervous system controlling movement.
 People with a movement disorder suffer from a breakdown in the normal flow of neurological messages and this leads to involuntary muscle movement.
 They may lose the ability to control these impromptu movements, or to properly coordinate their voluntary movements.

 More about the causes of the following movement disorders: